 This topic describes how to use local files to create edge applications.

-- Log on to the IoT Platform console.
-In the left-side navigation pane, choose .
+- Log on to the Link IoT Edge console.

 - On the Applications page, click Create Application.

 - On the page that appears, specify the parameters as prompted and click Confirm.

 Table 1.
 Parameters Parameter Description Application Name The name of the edge application.
 The application name must be 1 to 128 characters in length, and can contain letters, digits, and underscores (_).
 Application Type The method that is used to create the edge application.
 The valid values are described as follows: